Why the need of System Collaboration?

 SOSD - Systemic Organizational Systems Design

-SOSD is a method that eliminates the found problems, by making a new way of working, that is fulfilling all the needed science, and is therefore free from root causes.
-SOSD is valid for any context, but focus is on the complex context of product development and any domain therein.
+SOSD is a method that eliminates the found problems.
+This indirectly means a re-design of the existing way of working, so that is fulfilling all the needed science, and by that is free from root causes.
+SOSD is valid for any context, but focus is mainly on the complex and complicated context of product development and any domain therein.

 TDSD for software - Test-Driven Systems Design for software